Author:

 V-Dem Regional Centre analyses democratization and democracy in Eastern Europe and Russia.

-Ukraine Center (UC) attracts expertise, connects stakeholders and consolidates efforts to raise awareness and help the Ukrainian nation in building a secure, democratic and prosperous future.
+University of Tartu Ukraine Centre (UTUC) attracts expertise, connects stakeholders and consolidates efforts to raise awareness and help the Ukrainian nation in building a secure, democratic and prosperous future.

 Our faculty carries out both individual as well as larger-scale institutional framework projects on a variety of fields stretching comparative politics, international relations and political theory.
 To learn more about the projects, click on the respective title.
 Clicking on the funder information redirects you to their website.